jfbouzereau/quizz/README.md

 ```
 * Change the name of the game by clicking on the title and typing the new name.

-* To add a question, drop a picture on the right side, and supply four choices
+* To add a question, drop a picture on the right side, and supply four different choices
 on the left side, the correct answer being the first one.
 Then click the left arrow button.
 A thumbnail of the picture is added to the gallery.

 * To modify a question, click on the thumbnail in the gallery, modify the choices, then click the left arrow button.

 * To remove a question, click on the thumbnail in the gallery, then click on the cross button.

+* To scroll the gallery, use the left and right arrow from the keyboard.

 * To download the zip archive, click the down arrow button.

 ## ACKNOWLEDGEMENT

 When a local zip file in dropped onto the interface, the file in
 uncompressed with the help of the [zip.js](https://github.com/gildas-lormeau/zip.js) library by Gildas Lormeau.
+The builder generates a zip file with this same utility.

 The initial QRCode is displayed with David Shim's [QRCode.js](https://davidshimjs.github.io/qrcodejs/)